La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 je'u nai
 : interjection meaning "falsely, not truly"

+**nai** is a modifier of interjections, it creates the opposite meaning when put after them.

 Another way to answer _yes_ is to repeat the main verb, for example

 > — **xu le mlatu cu melbi**